KadinMolock/kadinmolock/README.md

 # kadinmolock
-This is my portfolio for Capston 1
+This is my portfolio for Capstone 1